 - Pixel 4a: 144 x 69.4 x 8.2mm, 143g

-All the 2020 Pixel devices have a similar design, with punch hole cameras for notch-free display, a square camera housing on the rear and a fingerprint sensor on the rear.
+All the 2020 Pixel devices have a similar design, with punch hole cameras for notch-free display, a square camera housing on the back as well as a fingerprint scanner.

 The Google Pixel 5 features a brushed aluminium body, comes in Just Black and Sorta Sage colour options, although the metal body is coated, so it's a matte finish and it doens't feel like metal, even if, ultimately, it might be stronger than the other models.
 The Pixel 5 is smaller than the Pixel 4a 5G and it offers IP68 water and dust resistance, which neither the Pixel 4a or Pixel 4a 5G have.